Compassionate Action Policies and Procedures

 Compassionate action policies are used to assess and respond to students in situations where their behaviors either directly or indirectly threaten the safety of members of the campus community or where their circumstances may prevent them from persisting in their studies.

 The policies on compassionate action include:

 The Dean of Students will call upon members of relevant departments and programs to assist in the assessment and response to issues requiring compassionate action.
 The following are campus professionals frequently consulted or brought in an ad hoc team by the Dean of Students in the application of compassionate action.

 Director of Campus Safety

-All referrals or requests for compassionate action be reviewed by the Dean of Students who will apply the relevant policy and procedure, assign the request/referral to a designee or convene a team to address the issue and apply relevant polices and procedures.
+All referrals or requests for compassionate action will be reviewed by the Dean of Students who will apply the relevant policy and procedure, assign the request/referral to a designee or convene a team to address the issue and apply relevant policies and procedures.

 Other members of the campus community may be consulted or brought into an ad hoc team as deemed necessary by the Dean of Students.